 \subsection{Metrics}

-We adopt the \textbf{Pass@K} metric~\cite{passk} (with $k$’s value of 1, 5, and 10, separately), which measures the ability of a model to generate at least one correct code within $k$ attempts, as the primary metric to evaluate LLMs' capability on example-based code generation.
-Particularly, the decision of successful code generation differs in first-round interaction and iterative interaction (as shown in Figure~\ref{fig: metrics}).

-The evaluation starting from an initial set of I/O examples is called an execution.
-For first-round interaction, we set the total number of samples as 10 ($n=10$, making 10 attempts to generate code).
-We consider the generated code in each attempt correct if it passes all given tests constructed by the given I/O examples.
-During the subsequent iterative interactions, we take the code that passed the first-round interactions as a starting point, asking LLMs to generate improved code according to the conversation history and newly generated feedback (i.e., supplementary I/O examples), obtaining one answer each time.
-If a model finally succeeds in implementing the target functionality during the iteration starting with one attempt, we consider the attempt a successful one in iterative interaction.
+We adopt the \textbf{Pass@k} metric~\cite{Codex} (with $k$’s value of 1, 5, and 10, respectively), which measures the ability of an LLM to generate at least one correct code within $k$ attempts, as the primary metric to evaluate LLMs' capability on example-based code generation.
+Particularly, the decision of successful code generation differs in first-round interaction and iterative interaction.
+As shown in Figure~\ref{fig: metrics}, the evaluation starting from an initial set of I/O examples is called an $execution$.
+For first-round interaction (RQ1), we set the total number of samples as 10 ($n=10$, i.e., making 10 attempts to generate code) in each execution.
+We consider the generated code in one attempt correct if it passes all the given tests constructed for the given I/O examples.
+During the subsequent iterative interaction, we take the code that passes the first-round interaction as a starting point, asking the LLM to improve the code according to the conversation history and newly generated feedback (i.e., supplementary I/O examples), obtaining one answer each time.
+If an LLM finally succeeds in generating code for the target functionality during the iteration, we consider the attempt a successful one in the iterative interaction.

-To investigate how the number of I/O examples affects the correctness of code generation, we set the number of new supplementary examples in each iteration (Number of Examples, $NoE$) to 3, 5, 7, and 10, respectively.
-Particularly, if the supplementary examples are generated through the structural test generator, we directly present all new examples to the models.
+Additionally, to investigate how the number of I/O examples affects the correctness of code generation, we set the number of presented examples (Number of Examples, $NoE$) in each iteration to 3, 5, 7, and 10, respectively.
+Particularly, if the supplementary examples are generated through the structural test generator, we directly present all new examples to the LLM.